Bugga’s Apple Pie

 • Preheat oven to 425°F.

-• Pour the apple filling into the crust, then roll out the other half of the pie crust.
-Carefully place on top of the pie.
+• Roll out the other half of the pie crust on a floured surface.
+Carefully transfer it on top of the pie.
 Poke a few holes in this, as well.
 (You may do this with a fork or you may cut slits with a knife or do something fancier, like use a cookie cutter to remove part of the crust.)

 • Enjoy warm or at room temperature with a scoop of vanilla ice cream!